Social media use is expanding. According to Pew, in 2005 just 5% of adults had one or more social media accounts.

 3 Myths about Social Media

 This isn’t true.
 Don’t get me wrong, more followers helps.
-But what’s more important than how many, is who.
+What’s more important than how many, is who your followers are.

 If you have 100 or 200 followers, and they’re mostly graduate students, academics your field, and friends/family, it is likely that a high percentage of those people will be interested in your content.